What is public service media?

 A shared and trusted public media space has proved central to effective democracy worldwide.
 Public service media enables the core principles of public service broadcasting to be adapted to the new multiplatform media landscape.

-The pillars of Public Sector Media
+The pillars of Public Service Media

 ‘Public service media’ is a shared multiplatform media space that is relevant, credible and impartial.
 PSM is essential for an informed and effective democracy and should be accessible and accountable to all citizens.
 It is frequently provided at a national level by established public broadcasters